achaudhry/adhan/README.md

 Script execution finished at: 2016-07-24 14:59:16.021888
 ```

 If you look at the last 8 lines, you'll see that 5 adhan times have been scheduled.
-Then there is anothe line at the end which makes sure that at 1am every day the same script will run and calculate adhan times for that day.
+Then there is another line at the end which makes sure that at 1am every day the same script will run and calculate adhan times for that day.
 And lastly, there is a line to clear logs on a monthly basis so that your log file doesn't grow too big.

 VOILA!
 You're done!!
+Plug in your speakers and enjoy!

 ## Tips:
 1. You can see your currently scheduled jobs by running `crontab -l`
 2. The output of the job that runs at 1am every night is being captured in `/home/pi/adhan/adhan.log`.
 This way you can keep track of all successful runs and any potential issues.
 This file will be truncated at midnight on the forst day of each month.
+To view the output type `$ cat /home/pi/adhan/adhan.log`